University of Potsdam & CSH External Faculty

-Karoline Wiesner is Associate Professor in complexity sciences at the University of Bristol.
+Karoline Wiesner is Professor of Complexity Sciences at the University of Potsdam.
 She obtained a PhD in physics from Uppsala University in 2004.

 Complex-systems theory could explain why some democracies become unstable